baybled/2023-April-Hackathon-w-Bellingcat/README.md

-# Project name
+# C.F.

-## Team Members
+## Team Member
-This section is a list of team members, and possibly links to GitHub/GitLab/LinkedIn/personal blog pages for members.
+Voted no.1 to most likely be team.
+Had at least 1 nap during this.

 ## Tool Description
-This sections discusses the purpose and motivation for the tool, and how it addresses a tool need you've identified.
+This tool is just to help people who are blind and even those, like me, who are face-blind.
+I won't call it BimEyes if you don't.

 ## Installation
 This section includes detailed instructions for installing the tool, including any terminal commands that need to be executed and dependencies that need to be installed.
 Instructions should be understandable by non-technical users (e.g. someone who knows how to open a terminal and run commands, but isn't necessarily a programmer), for example: